GoogleCloudPlatform/webapp2/docs/guide/response.rst

 ``Content-Type`` is changed to have a different charset, webapp2 assumes the output is a byte string to be sent verbatim.

+.. warning:
+   The ``status`` attribute from a response is the status code plus message, e.g., '200 OK'.
+This is different from webapp, which has the status code (an integer) stored in ``status``.
+In webapp2, the status code is stored in the ``status_int`` attribute, as in WebOb.

 Setting cookies
 ---------------